aire-program/aire-researcher-sandbox/governance/model_card_template.md

 # Model Card

-Use this template before sharing or releasing any model or workflow derived from the sandbox.
-Model cards summarize what a model does, who it serves, and where it should not be used.
+**Institutional Requirement**: A Model Card must accompany any model or algorithmic workflow released or shared outside the immediate research team.

+## Purpose
+Model cards provide a standardized summary of a model's intended use, limitations, and performance characteristics.
+They are essential for responsible AI stewardship and transparency.

 ## Model Description
 - **Name**: